 Before you get shopping, you need to figure out what kind of range you actually need.
 No other guides go into as much detail as we so here you go.

-You actually don’t have much of a choice because your kitchen is built with specific requirements for what kind of vent hood you can install.
+You actually don’t have much of a choice because your kitchen is built with specific requirements for what kind of vent hoods you can install.

 - Type of range hood

-The most popular range hoods are under-cabinet + ducted in 30 or 36 inches.
-If you have a larger kitchen, then you could have an island or wall mount which is probably ducted.
+The most popular hoods are under-cabinet + ducted in 30 or 36 inches.
+If you have a larger kitchen, then you could have island range hoods or mount, which is probably ducted.

 Best Range Hoods: Buyers’ Guide

 Now that you’ve got a better understanding of the different types of range hoods for gas stoves.
 There are a few other things you might want to think about.